daplhall/dicechanics/docs/src/usage/DicechanicsPrimer.md

 # Dicechanics getting started
 Dicechanics is a general-purpose dice probability calculator that provides an easy-to-use interface.

-A three-tier system of classes is exposed
+A three-tier system of immutable classes is exposed
 1. Die, the base primitive of dicechanics
 2. Pool, a group of mixed dice
 3. Bag, a pool of pools(Currently not implemented)
-All classes are immutable.
 ## Creating a die
 Creating a Die is easy; you invoke the d function.
 ```python